-parental-agents lists allow for a common set of parental agents to be easily used by multiple primary and secondary zones.
-A "parental agent" is a trusted DNS server that is queried to check if DS records for a given zones are up-to-date.
+parental - agents lists allow for a common set of parental agents to be easily used by multiple primary and secondary zones.
+A parental agent is the entity that is allowed to change a zone's delegation information (defined in RFC 7344).